Sergey-Mironenko/Todo-App/README.md

 # Structure

   App is built using functional components, React Hooks and Custom Hooks.
 Each component is abstract and fully reusable.
 Components are styled using Sass (SCSS).
-BEM methodology is used for naming and styling.

 # Features & Functionality
   - User can add todo throw the input field,